Ramakrishnaragi/Task-2-Simple-Jenkins-Pipeline-for-CI-CD/README.md

 > ID: e.g., dockerhub-creds(docker) or github-creds(git)
 > Use this ID in your Jenkinsfile.
  Click "OK" or "Save"

 Steps 5: Test It
 1. Push changes to GitHub repo.
 2. Jenkins should pull code, build image, push to DockerHub, and deploy.
 3. Go to ec2 server check container ------docker ps

+Tips:
+→ Use Secrets in Jenkins instead of hardcoding passwords.
+→ Always add logging to your stages for easier debugging.
+→ Use tags for Docker images for version control.